salsa-rs/salsa/book/src/how_salsa_works.md

-# How Salsa works
+# How salsa works

 ## Video available

-To get the most complete introduction to Salsa's inner works, check out [the "How Salsa Works" video](https://youtu.be/_muY4HjSqVw).
+To get the most complete introduction to salsa's inner works, check out [the "How Salsa Works" video](https://youtu.be/_muY4HjSqVw).
 If you'd like a deeper dive, [the "Salsa in more depth" video](https://www.youtube.com/watch?v=i_IhACacPRY) digs into the